GabrielSlima/blog/articles/documentation-utopia.md

     </p>
     <p>
         The best option here is to keep the best documentation one can have well written and testable, the code itself.
-If your team doesn't care about writting tests or doesn't seems to want to understand about the benefits of having a verifiable system, do what you can do for yourself.
+If your team doesn't care about writing tests or doesn't seems to want to understand about the benefits of having a verifiable system, do what you can do for yourself.
 At the end of the day, you should be thiking about making your own job easier...